yamadasuzaku/rksysoft/resolve/ftools/README_calc_clusters.md

 * Pixel numbers must be integers between 0 and 35.
 * The script exits with an error if the input file does not exist.
 * Output filenames are automatically generated using zero-padded pixel indices.

-## License

-This script is distributed under the MIT License.
-See `LICENSE` for details.

-## Acknowledgments

-This tool was developed to support data processing tasks for pixel-based detectors, such as the XRISM/Resolve instrument.
-It facilitates consistent preprocessing and clustering analysis across research teams.